-Hudson Milbank is a successful Hollywood screenwriter who suddenly and strangely finds himself without any emotional feelings.
+Hudson Milbank is a successful Hollywood screenwriter who suddenly, strangely, finds himself without any emotional feelings.
 He tries doctor after doctor and shrink after shrink, but nothing works.
-The Golf Channel, lesbian exercise classes and a dizzying variety of pills get him through the day, but don't quite solve his problem.
-His writing partner tries everything to get him back to normal, but it's not until Hudson meets Sara that he finds a real motivation to get better and to actually start feeling again.
-From the writer of Deuce Bigalow, comes NUMB, a romantic comedy following an unusual man looking for strange love.Written by
+The Golf Channel, lesbian exercise classes, and a dizzying variety of pills get him through the day but don't quite solve his problem.
+His writing partner tries everything to get him back to normal, but it's not until Hudson meets Sara that he finds a real motivation to get better and actually start feeling again.
+From the writer of Deuce Bigalow comes NUMB, a romantic comedy following an unusual man looking for strange love.Written by

 49 of 57 people found this review helpful.

 Was this review helpful to you?